How to prep your prayer journal

 And 4 things that are always on my list?
 Joy in Christ, Peace in Christ, Energy / Rest, and Flexibility

-• Things happening that month (pull out your planner here!)
+• Events/trips happening that month (pull out your planner here!)

 • Fears or worries

-You might use your Big Goals to consistently pray over your life or yearly goals.
+You might use your Big Goals section to consistently pray over your life or yearly goals.
 Or if you update your goals periodically, this section might change monthly.
-If you use Powersheets by Cultivate What Matters, this section pairs perfectly!
 Don’t be intimidated by this section and feel like it needs to be anything grand.
 Sometimes my BIG goal is to simply deepen my passion for the Lord!

 Part of praying for my goals is actually surrendering them and asking God to do His will.
 Be open to your needs and goals shifting and changing as you pray for them.
 The Lord might have something different (and better!) in mind.